About Us > Club History

 Members are rightly proud of the Club’s long tradition of service above self.
 That motto has been reflected in a range of social programs in Iowa, the nation, and around the world.
 In addition to the programs noted above, the Club annually sponsors two student scholarships to study abroad at a school in a country of the students’ choice.
 The purpose of these scholarships is to foster international peace and understanding.

 Other programs have benefited both families and organizations in the state of Iowa.
-The club’s annual golf tournament has raised over half a million dollars for the benefit of the Ronald McDonald House at the University of Iowa.
+The club’s annual golf tournament has raised close to a million dollars for the benefit of the Ronald McDonald House at the University of Iowa.
 The club has also worked with the City of Coralville to establish Rotary Camp Park on land that was once owned by the club.
 The proceeds of the sale continue to support area Boy and Girl Scout programs.
-With several other Rotary clubs, the Iowa City Club has built homes for Habitat for Humanity.
-Finally, the club has continued to provide small grants of funds to worthy organizations located in Iowa City and Johnson County.

 The “I Can Read” Project was introduced by club member LaDonna Wicklund.
 Beginning in 2007 and continues to the present, the club has assisted more than 72 teachers and over 6,000 families in the Iowa City Community School District by providing them with books and curricular materials.
 The goal is to enhance literacy skills for children from low-‐income and immigrant families.

 The club marks each year with several annual events.
 At holiday time, for example, the club participates in the Salvation Army’s Kettle campaign to raise funds for that worthy organization.
-For many years the club held an annual picnic at the summer home of Rotarian Bill Olin.
 Not to be overlooked, the club hosts a joint service club luncheon each year that features a noteworthy address by the president of the University of Iowa.

 Members of the club have been active in the leadership of Rotary International.
 The club has hosted or cohosted several district conferences and counts among its membership nine former district governors: Allin Dakin (1953-‐54), George Rigler (1965-‐66), Alson Braley (1968-‐69), Lloyd Knowler (1980-‐81) Paul McNutt (1985-‐86), John Dasher (1992-‐93), Ray Muston (1999-‐2000), Herbert Wilson (2001-‐02), and Gary Pacha (2002-‐03).
 The Club is also proud that Dakin served as a Rotary International Director during 1955-‐56 and was a vice-‐president of Rotary International in 1956-‐57.